gabrielrih/setrem-data-demo/README.md

 val DATALAKE_PATH = sys.env("DATALAKE_PATH")
 ```

-To validate that it has value just run:
+To validate if it has value, just run:

 ```sh
 print(DATALAKE_PATH)